 2) How did the preference ratings of the target-competitor (4-4 vs. 7-7) influence the attraction effect?
 Even if this is part of the logistic model (not sure if it is) I would also recommend to plot this relationship descriptively.

-The target-competitor ratings were not included in our pre-registered regression.
-We now have included a plot to show the strength of the attraction effect across target-competitor preference ratings.
+We agree with the reviewer that this is an interesting question, particularly given the role of absolute ratings (over rating differences) in other phenomena such as choice deferral.
+However, the target-competitor ratings were not included in our pre-registered regression.
+We now have included additional analyses, with a plot to show the strength of the attraction effect across target-competitor preference ratings.
 “While not part of our pre-registered analysis plan, it is possible that the strength of the attraction effect is influenced by the overall preference for the target and competitor (this is at least 4 and at most 7 in our experiment).
 To explore this possibility, we calculated the proportion of trials where the target was chosen for each level of target-competitor preference rating.
 Figure A2 in the Appendix shows these proportions, suggesting that target-competitor preference ratings had no effect on the strength of the attraction effect.”

 Reviewer 3